LBL-EESA/alquimia-dev/doc/api/APIv0_constants.rst

 ~~~~~~~~~~~~~~~~

 String comparisons should be case insensitive.
 The only exception is
-chemical sysmols, which should follow standard conventions, i.e. "H+",
+chemical symbols, which should follow standard conventions, i.e. "H+",
 not "h+", "CO" = carbon monoxide, "Co" = cobalt, "co" = undefined.

 +-----------------------------+----------------+